The American hard right is not a movement – It’s a mess

 The new right weaponizing culture: The right goes post-liberal

-This isn’t politics as usual.
-It’s not even populism any more.
+This isn’t politics as normal any more, it’s not even the liberal idea of populism.
 While there’s grifting (of course) and plenty of weirdness to laugh at, Vance and his fellow travellers are deadly serious.
 They are actively wielding state power – not to protect liberal values, but to bury them.
 They’ve declared the Enlightenment dead.
 The compromise that held Western democracies together for centuries?
 Thrown out.
 In its place, they want to sack the referee and replace him with a priest, a general, and a patriarch.
 All under the rallying cry of “Culture in Crisis.”

-This isn’t nostalgia and posturing any more.
-This is a fully operational political project, rooted in religion, nationalism, and family.
-It’s about dismantling the old #mainstreaming and replacing it with a fortress ideology.
+This isn’t nostalgia and posturing, it is a fully operational political project, rooted in religion, nationalism, and “family”.
+It’s about dismantling the old #mainstreaming and replacing it with a closed fortress ideology.
 Neutrality in courts and bureaucracy?
 Gone.
 Education?
 To be weaponised.
 History?
 To be rewritten.
 Opponents?
 To be punished.
 This is a hard right revolution, bulldozing the old order as a prerequisite for building the new.
 “The System Is the Enemy.”
 Libertarian economics are dismissed as rootless; personal liberty as decadent.
 Academia, journalism, and law are painted as captured by postmodern “wokeism”, a hegemonic structure that must be ripped out like a tumour.
+This feeds the mess of confusion that is right/left politics.

-This isn’t rhetorical.
-It’s actionable.
-Seize the Ford Foundation’s assets.
-Fire the civil service.
-Override the courts.
+This isn’t rhetorical, i’s actionablem seize the Ford Foundation’s assets, fire the civil servicem override the courts.
 Vance quotes Andrew Jackson: “The Chief Justice has made his ruling; now let him enforce it.”
 This is a revolution, not of the people, but for the #nastyfew.
 At its heart is a revival of ethno-nationalism.
-Where American identity once leaned on shared civic values, not shared blood, they now champion a mythic “homeland” of “legacy Americans” and cemetery plots.
+Where American identity once leaned for a time on shared civic values, not shared blood, they now champion a mythic “homeland” of “legacy Americans” and cemetery plots.
 A culture you must inherit to belong.
 Don’t have children?
 You’re a “childless cat lady”, a punchline and a pariah.
 Public servant without offspring?
 Then you have “no commitment to the future.”
 It’s an ideological border wall: to belong, you must believe in the right God, live in a traditional family, and descend from the right people.
 Everyone else?
 Suspect, and/or disposable.

 This isn’t simple reactionary, it’s counter-Enlightenment.
 The appeal is clear: it speaks to the spiritual hollowness of late capitalism – to the loneliness, the nihilism, the disconnection.
 And liberal technocracy, the ruling ideology of the last 40 years, has failed utterly to address this.
 The #deathcult of managerial neoliberalism left a void.
 Now the New Right wants to fill it, with hierarchy, obedience, and repression.